Closed Reduction Internal Fixation of an Upper Extremity Fracture

 - Eat foods with calcium and vitamin D. Calcium and vitamin D help fractures heal.
 Examples of high calcium foods include kale, spinach, salmon, and fortified orange juice and some breakfast cereals.
 Tuna, fortified milk and some cheeses, egg yolks, and soy milk are examples of vitamin D foods.

 - Do not smoke.
-If you smoke, it is never too late to quit.
-Smoking can increase your risk for infection and can slow down healing.
-Ask your healthcare provider for information if you need help quitting.
+Nicotine and other chemicals in cigarettes and cigars can increase your risk for infection and slow down wound healing.
+Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.

 Cast or splint care: